conda-forge/conda-forge.github.io/src/webservice.rst

 @conda-forge-admin, please lint
 -------------------------------

-Entering the above phrase in a PR of a feedstock will lint the PR again.
+Entering the above phrase in a PR of a feedstock will lint the PR (if it hasn't already).

 @conda-forge-admin, please update circle